-8 sites were sampled (Figures 3 & 4).
-Analysis of the water quality was completed in the field and through lab analysis; field tests were completed to provide basic water quality parameters in real time.
-A portable water meter (Hanna Instruments 991301) was used to measure the pH, Temperature, Total Dissolved Solids, and Electrical Conductivity of the water.
-This allowed the monitoring of the well purging to establish when the parameters had stabilized to collect a representative groundwater sample.
+Analysis of the water quality was completed in the field and provided basic water quality parameters in real time.
+Changes in water quality can become evident with pH, conductivity and temperature.
+A portable water meter (Hanna Instruments 991301) was used to measure the pH, Temperature, Total Dissolved Solids and Electrical Conductivity of the water.
 Established practice is to pump out 2-5 well volumes to ensure the water being sampled is from the aquifer and not being affected by the well casing.
-Water samples were obtained from the monitoring sites and sent to NorWest Labs in Edmonton for analysis.
-Routine Water (Potability), Dissolved Metals, and Extractable Petroleum Hydrocarbons tests were also completed.
-Results of analyses are provided in Table 1.